Bangladesh–Israel relations: Trade

-Bangladesh maintains a ban on trade with Israel even though both countries are members of the World Trade Organization.
-In 2014, it was found from the official statistics of the Bangladesh Export Promotion Bureau that Bangladesh had exported a small amount of merchandise goods worth about US$2,577 to Israel in 2013–14 fiscal year.
-In recent years however, it is found that Bangladeshi products are exported to Israel through the United States, the European Union or other third countries.
+Bangladesh maintains a ban on trade with Israel, even though both countries are members of the World Trade Organization.
+In 2014, it was found from the official statistics of the Bangladesh Export Promotion Bureau that Bangladesh had exported a small amount of merchandise goods worth about US$2,577 to Israel in the 2013–14 fiscal year.
+In recent years, however, it has been found that Bangladeshi products are exported to Israel through the United States, the European Union, or other third countries.

+Israel imported ready-made garments, apparel, and textile products from Bangladesh worth $333.74 million in the fiscal year 2022.
+Most imported Bangladeshi goods came via Turkey, Malaysia, the United Arab Emirates, and Singapore.

+Indian company Adani Group's planned take-over of the Port of Haifa would allow Muslim countries, including Bangladesh and Saudi Arabia, to ship products to and from Haifa port despite not having a direct diplomatic relationship.

+The economic potential of the two countries is immense, said Joseph Rozen, the former director for Asia and Euro-Asia affairs in the Israeli National Security Council.
+Israel needs goods and services that Bangladesh can offer directly, instead of obtaining the same Bangladeshi goods via Singapore and Turkey.

 Spyware purchase

 In February 2021, an Al-Jazeera investigation report titled "All the Prime Minister's Men" alleged that Bangladeshi military intelligence secretly bought Israeli-made mobile phone surveillance and manipulation equipment that can be used to simultaneously monitor hundreds of people.
 The report also claimed that some Bangladeshi military officers were trained by Israeli tech experts at a warehouse in Hungary.
-Bangladesh Army denied these allegations in an official statement.
+The Bangladesh Army denied these allegations in an official statement.

-Bangladesh Liberation War

-Israel was one of the first nations to recognize the independent Bangladesh in February 1972.
-Both the Israeli Government and the Israeli general public supported the aspirations of the Bengali people during the Bangladesh Liberation War in 1971.
-After the independence of Bangladesh, the newly formed country was quickly recognized by Israel on 4 February 1972.
-However the Government of Bangladesh officially rejected the Israeli recognition.
-On behalf of the Bangladeshi Government, the then Foreign Minister of Bangladesh, Khondaker Mostaq Ahmad, issued a letter saying this recognition was not acceptable.